igwgames/nes-starter-kit/README.md

 - Should probably target windows explicitly - need to either not require GOW, or make it very explicit.
 The simpler the better.
 At the same time though, makefiles are absurdly powerful... food for thought.
 - Do we want to give the player a sword/something similar?
 Or can we get by not doing that?
-- Add an error screen, and use it from banking script.
-(More places?)
 - Pretty fade in/out methods
-- Add music early.
 - Add contact info to title && error screen (error screen, include developer name too)?
-- Stretch: Take chr, take palettes, combine into the 4-tile tall png we know and love and/or individuals.
-- How can we map which tiles are solid vs not?
-Needs to be super obvious and user-editable...
 - Better document how doing a fork works, and more importantly how to upgrade
 - Can we make a tool to export chr -> bmp, then tile them into the big ol png tiled uses?
 -- If we do this, update the sections in chapter 2 that give manual steps